aryakgupta/erp-edu/odoo/doc/howtos/backend.rst

 Special fields
 ##############

-By default, Odoo also requires a ``name`` field on all models for various display and search behaviors.
+By default, ERP also requires a ``name`` field on all models for various display and search behaviors.
 The field used for these purposes can be overridden by setting :attr:`~openerp.models.Model._rec_name`.